VladimirBalun/OLSystem/README.md

 Enter the AFS directory and run the build script on Windows:

     build.bat

+Enter the AFS directory and run the build script on OS X or Linux/BSD:

+    ./build

 Information for Linux and Mac was added later.
 Everything will build in
 directory: